Battle for IPL final: Lift Wankhede ban on SRK, Ranjib Biswal to MCA

-One of the 15 conditions that IPL chairman has put forward to MCA if it wants to host the IPL final at Wankhede is to allow all team owners to enter the stadium, thereby indicating that the ban on Shah Rukh Khan, who had an ugly spat at the venue in 2012, should be lifted
+One of the 15 conditions IPL chairman has put forward to MCA if it wants to host IPL final at Wankhede is to allow all team owners to enter the stadium, thereby indicating the ban on SRK, should be lifted

 Responding to the Mumbai Cricket Association's (MCA) letter which sought reasons for shifting the Indian Premier League's (IPL) June 1 final from Wankhede to the Chinnaswamy Stadium in Bangalore, IPL chairman Ranjib Biswal has put forward several conditions which they expect MCA to fulfill if they want to host the big game.

 Also Read: IPL 7: Shah Rukh Khan okay staying away from Wankhede

 Bollywood actor and Indian Premier League franchise Kolkata Knight Riders co-owner Shahrukh Khan (left in black shirt) walks away following an altercation with officials after the IPL Mumbai Indians vs KKR match at the Wankhede Stadium on May 16, 2012.
 Pic/AFP

 It is learnt that one of the 15 conditions that Biswal & Co have put forward is to allow all team owners to enter the Wankhede Stadium, thereby indicating that the MCA should lift the five-year ban on Shah Rukh Khan if Kolkata Knight Riders make it to the summit clash.

 Watch video: IPL: SRK banned from Wankhede for 5 years